-- 35. As a California company with its headquarters and principal place of business in San Francisco, Lambda is subject to the laws of the state of California.
-One of those laws, California Education Code § 94886, bars private postsecondary educational intuitions from doing business without "approval to operate." - 36.
-Another, Section 94917, provides that when educational institutions violate this law, any "note, instrument, or other evidence of indebtedness relating to payment" for its programs is "not enforceable." - 37.
-On March 20, 2019, the BPPE issued a "Citation: Assessment of Fine and Order of Abatement" ("Citation") to Lambda.
-The Citation found that Lambda was "operating without Bureau approval," in violation of the California Education Code.
-A copy of the Citation is attached hereto as Exhibit C. - 38.
-As is clear from the Citation, Lambda was not licensed by the BPPE nor was it permitted to operate as an educational institution when it signed an ISA with Mr. Kernan in April 2019. - 39.
-Further, in the Citation, the BPPE ordered that Lambda "cease to operate as a private postsecondary educational institution" and "submit a school closure plan."
+39. As a California company with its headquarters and principal place of business in San Francisco, Lambda is subject to the laws of the state of California.
+One of those laws, California Education Code § 94886, bars private postsecondary educational intuitions from doing business without "approval to operate."

+40. Another, Section 94917, provides that when educational institutions violate this law, any "note, instrument, or other evidence of indebtedness relating to payment" for its programs is "not enforceable."

+9 41.
+On March 20, 2019, the BPPE issued a "Citation: Assessment of Fine and Order of 10 Abatement" ("Citation") to Lambda.
+The Citation found that Lambda was "operating without Bureau 11 approval," in violation of the California Education Code.
+A copy of the Citation is attached hereto as 12 Exhibit D.

+42. In the Citation, the BPPE ordered that Lambda "cease to operate as a private postsecondary educational institution" and "submit a school closure plan."
 The Citation further required Lambda to "discontinue recruiting or enrolling students and cease all instructional services and advertising in any form or type of media, including the https://lambdaschool.com and any other websites not identified here that are associated with the Institution, until such time as an approval to operate is obtained from the Bureau."

-Interview"), available at: https://soundcloud.com/vwoo/interview-with-austen-allred.

-Id. at 22:25.

-- 40. On May 14, 2019, Lambda submitted its application to the BPPE seeking approval to operate. - 41.
-Lambda appealed the Citation and, on July 24, 2019, the BPPE issued an "Appeal of Citation Informal Conference Decision: Citation Affirmed" (the "Citation Affirmance").
+19 43.
+On May 14, 2019, Lambda submitted its application to the BPPE seeking approval to 20 operate.

+44. Lambda appealed the Citation and, on July 24, 2019, the BPPE affirmed issued an "Appeal of Citation Informal Conference Decision: Citation Affirmed" (the "Citation Affirmance").
 The BPPE affirmed the Citation because "[n]o new substantive facts were presented," and thus, Lambda was required to "comply with the orders described in the 'Violation Code Sections' of this document and submit evidence of compliance within 30 days from the date of this decision."
 Citation Affirmance at 1-3.
-A copy of the Citation Affirmance is attached hereto as Exhibit D. - 42.
-In direct violation of California law, the Citation, and the Citation Affirmance, Lambda continued to operate, advertise its educational services to the public, and enroll students. - 43.
-On August 21, 2019, the BPPE denied Lambda's May 14, 2019 application, stating in a letter to Lambda that it was "unable to grant approval."
-A copy of the August 21 order is attached hereto as Exhibit E.
+A copy of the Citation Affirmance is attached hereto as Exhibit E.

+45. In direct violation of California law, the Citation, and the Citation Affirmance, Lambda continued to operate, advertise its educational services to the public, and enroll students, including Ms. Bruner.

+4 46.
+On August 21, 2019, the BPPE denied Lambda's May 14, 2019 application, stating in 5 a letter to Lambda that it was "unable to grant approval."
+A copy of the August 21 order is attached 6 hereto as Exhibit F.